wp-plugins/advanced-access-manager/readme.txt

 == Changelog ==

-= 3.0.1 Alpha =
+= 3.0 Alpha 2 =
-* Fixed the bug with Posts & Pages access manager
+* Fixed bug with Posts & Pages access manager
+* Fixed bug with Posts & Pages pagination
+* Fixed bug with Menu & Submenus filters

 = 3.0 Alpha =
 * Brand new and much more intuitive user interface